High-Impact-Athletes/vivenu-dashboard/vivenu-event-monitor/docs/vivenu-monitoring-worker-spec.md

 The worker will be considered successful when it:
 1. ✅ Receives and processes event.updated webhooks within 5 seconds
-2. ✅ Completes daily polling of all regions within 5 minutes
+2. ✅ Completes daily polling of all regions within 10 minutes (comprehensive scraping)
-3. ✅ Updates Google Sheets with < 1% error rate
+3. ✅ Writes to PostgreSQL database with < 0.1% error rate
 4. ✅ Maintains 99.9% uptime
-5. ✅ Provides real-time visibility into all HYROX events globally
+5. ✅ Provides accurate real-time visibility into all HYROX events globally
+6. ✅ Achieves >95% ticket scraping completeness for reliable sold counts

 ## 15. Next Steps